martijnvanschie/tech-blog/content/posts/2023/07/find-classic-application-insights-for-migration/index.md

 First of all, Microsoft has send out an email to customers which are using the classic application insights in Azure Monitor.

-Second, when creating a new application insights resource using the portal (Which reall engineers don't do ofcourse ;)), we get a nice yellow `warning`` message telling us that this mode is deprecated.
+Second, when creating a new application insights resource using the portal (which doesn't happen because we all use [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep) right.), we get a nice yellow `warning`` message telling us that this mode is deprecated.

 ![Usage by ](create-app-insights-warning.png "New application insights")